-Faculty of the Department of Geological Sciences oversee a vibrant and diverse graduate research program.
-Our graduate students conduct research on a variety of topics in field settings worldwide.
-We offer both M.S. and Ph.D. degrees, and typically between 25 and 35 graduate students are enrolled in the program.
+The graduate program in Geological Sciences hosts a vibrant and diverse community of students who conduct research on a variety of topics in field settings worldwide.
+Specialties include petrology, isotope geochemistry, aqueous and environmental geochemistry, geomorphology, global hydrology, flood hazard modeling, remote sensing, volcanology, and coastal systems modeling.
+We offer both M.S. and Ph.D. degrees in Geological Sciences, and typically between 25 and 35 graduate students are enrolled in the program.

-The Graduate Program in Marine Sciences at the University of North Carolina at Chapel Hill provides teaching and research in estuarine, coastal and oceanographic sciences, leading to M.S. and Ph.D. degrees in Marine Sciences.
+The Graduate Program in Marine Sciences provides teaching and research in estuarine, coastal and oceanographic sciences, leading to M.S. and Ph.D. degrees in Marine Sciences.
 Master’s students typically enter the graduate program with a B.S. degree in a basic science or engineering (e.g., physics, chemistry, geology, biology, oceanography, marine sciences, meteorology, mathematics, computer science, environmental science, electrical or mechanical engineering).
-Each student entering the program who does not already have an appropriate M.S. degree is admitted as an M.S. student.
-Occasionally a student who holds a Master’s degree in a field of study that is somewhat remote from marine sciences will be admitted into the program as an M.S. student.
-Entering students that have earned a M.S. in Marine Sciences or a closely related field will be enrolled directly into the Ph.D. program.

 Our students specialize in one of the following areas: marine biology/ecology, marine microbiology, marine chemistry, biogeochemistry, marine geology, and physical oceanography.
 Students whose advisor is located at IMS have the opportunity to move to Morehead City, NC, to work on their research after their first year on campus in Chapel Hill, NC.
 On average, 35% of entering MASC students move from Chapel Hill to Morehead City after 2 semesters of coursework to focus on research with their major advisor at IMS.
 Strong and on-going research collaborations between MASC and IMS faculty have further ensured that UNC Marine Sciences students are able to enjoy the advantages of a top tier research university campus and a first rate coastal research institute campus.